anubhavrawal/git_commands/README.md

 `$ git config --global user.email johndoe@example.com `

+## Clone your assignment

+Git clonning means to store a local copy of the repository.
+We will be using a local copy to edit and make changes and push them for submission.

+`$git clone <assignment's https url>`

 ## Pushing your assignment

 Remember to clean all the binary files and the files before you proceed with this.
 Makefiles's `make clean` should do if you have set it up correctly.